vanilla-friendly-datapacks/respawn-anchors-keep-charges/README.md

 # Respawn Anchors keep charges

 > A Minecraft 1.16.x data pack that makes Respawn Anchors keep their charges when mined with a Silk Touch pickaxe.
+Additionally, a tooltip is added to indicate the number of charges.

 ## Installation